portworx/px-docs/portworx-on-aws-asg.md

 # Stateless Autoscaling
 When your Portworx instances do not have any local storage, they are called `head-only` or `stateless` nodes.
 They still participate in the PX cluster and can provide volumes to any client container on that node.
 However, they strictly consume storage from other stateful PX instances.

-Automatically scaling these PX instances up or down do not require any special care, since they do not have any local storage.
+Automatically scaling these PX instances up or down does not require any special care, since they do not have any local storage.
 They can join and leave the cluster without any manual intervention or administrative action.

 To have your stateless PX nodes join a cluster, you need to create a master AMI from which you autoscale your instances.

 ## Create a stateless AMI
 You will need to create a master AMI that you will associate with your auto scaling group.
 This AMI will be configured with Docker and for PX to start via `systemd`.

-1. Select a base AMI from the AWS market place.
+1. Select a base AMI from the AWS marketplace.
 2. Launch an instance from this AMI.
 3. Configure this instance to run PX.
 Install Docker and follow [these](/run-with-systemd.html) instructions to configure the image to run PX.
 Please **do not start PX** while creating the master AMI.